 There’s an ancient Egyptian blessing, “May the gods go with you through all the dark and empty places you must go.”

 As far as the client is concerned you are the god that goes with them.
 You go with them.
-And your job is to guide them safely through the underworld of their Innermost Mind.
+Your job is to guide them safely through the underworld of their Innermost Mind.
+Guide them gently.

 - Clear The End first.
 Go after the event and drain off the intensity.